 The best time of year to visit is between April and September.
 The rest of the year the north-eastern monsoon strikes.
 The great thing about Kalkudah Beach is that just around the headland is another beautiful beach called Passikudah.
 Due to its perfect horseshoe shape and calm waters, Passikudah has seen a lot of resorts and hotels rise from the sands but it's still a lovely beach to visit.

 We stayed at Nandawanam Guest House (10-minute walk to the beach) and can definitely recommend it for it's basic but large clean rooms and really good restaurant food.
 It's located just off the main Kalkudah-Valaichchenai road, the best area to look for accommodation if your budget doesn't stretch to the more expensive beach side resorts.

 Follow Shelley and Darren on Instagram

-Arugum Bay is an up and coming picturesque beach location on Sri Lanka's east coast.
+Arugum Bay is an up and coming picturesque Sri Lanka beach location on the east coast.
 It is known for being one of the best surf spots in the country and having some great weather year-round.
 For everything you need to know check out this awesome guide to Arugum Bay from Finding Beyond.

 So there you have it!
-So many amazing choices for beach chilling in Sri Lanka.
+So many amazing choices for Sri Lanka beach chilling.
 No matter where you choose you're guaranteed some palm trees, soft sand and epic sunsets.
 What more could you want?!
 When you're done with beach time make sure you check out some of the other amazing places to visit in Sri Lanka.